vandenng/vandenng/README.md

 - Hi, I’m @vandenng
-- I’m interested in the adventure of answering the questions we dream of through coding.
 - I’m currently learning Git, C, and Java.
-Additonally, I learn everyday as I work as a helpdesk technician.
+Additonally, I am learning linux comand line.
 - I’m looking to collaborate an anything I can get my hands on; I love to learn.
 - How to reach me: natevandenhoek@gmail.com